ChiaHuaLu/CleanCode/Ch14_SuccessiveRefinement/Text.md

 It was useless now, so I also eliminated the function itself.
 Next, I split the function into two lines and put the `ArgumentMarshaller` into its own variable and put in the null detection logic.

+Adding `String` arguments was very similar to adding boolean arguments.
+I had to change the `HashMap` and get the `parse`, `set`, and `get` functions working.
+There shouldn't be any surprises in what follows except, perhaps, that I seem to be putting all the marshalling implementation in the `ArgumentMarshaller` base class instead of distributing it to the derivatives.

+By now you should be able to see my intent.
+Once I get all the current marshalling behavior into the `ArgumentMarshaller` base class, I'm going to start pushing that behavior down into the derivatives.
+This will allow me to keep everything running while I gradually change the shape of this program.